mungewell/zoom-zt2/workspace_v12/readme.md

 # Running DIY effects...
 Caution Will Robinson

-Note: This project is NOT supported or authorized by Zoom, there is a very large chance that DIY Effect will 'brick' you pedal.
+Note: This project is NOT supported or authorized by Zoom, there is a very large chance that DIY Effect will 'brick' your pedal.

 I strongly advise the 'auto save' is disabled, so if a bad effect is added to the current patch it will NOT be reloaded if the pedal is rebooted.

-If added perminately you may get into the effect everytime the pedal is booted, and continuously crash the pedal...
+If it's added perminately you may get the effect loaded everytime the pedal is booted, and continuously crash the pedal...